Table of Contents

 What is a landing page?

-A landing page is a web page designed to convince your audience to take some action – buy your product or service, book a call, sign up for a webinar or lead magnet, or anything you want them to do.
+A landing page is a web page designed to convince your audience to take some action – buy your product or service, book a call, sign up for a webinar or lead magnet, or do anything you want them to do.

 It’s the first page your potential leads land on after clicking on the link from your emails, Google ads, Facebook, or any other place you promote your site.
 The landing page is the first step to your sales funnel pages.

-Landing page vs sales funnel: what’s the difference?
+Landing page vs. sales funnel: What’s the difference?

 Your landing page is the page people enter your website on.
 It’s where they “land” and the first stage of your sales funnel.